Fast and robust parametric and functional learning with Hybrid Genetic Optimisation (HyGO): Conclusions

 A cornerstone of the methodology is the custom degeneracy-proof extension to DSM.
 This innovation dynamically detects and corrects simplex degeneracies, ensuring that, even in high-dimensional and ill-conditioned search spaces, the simplex retains full rank and is able to efficiently navigate towards optima rather than becoming trapped in lower-dimensional subspaces.
 This addresses a common and critical failure mode of conventional simplex approaches, greatly improving robustness and convergence, especially as dimensionality increases.

-The proposed framework supports both binary-encoded GA and functional (LGP) representations.
-On a suite of analytical benchmark functions, ranging up to 25 dimensions and encapsulating both multimodal and ill-posed topologies, \HYGO demonstrates consistent advantages in both convergence speed and solution quality versus classical GAs.
-These results were statistically robust across 50-fold repetitions and in direct comparison against state-of-the-art hybrid evolutionary algorithms, including CMA-ES, in high-dimensional settings.
-The exploitation component (DSM) imparts clear efficiency gains, particularly when the search landscape exhibits strong non-separability and premature convergence.
+The proposed framework supports both binary-encoded GA and functional (LGP) representations. \HYGO is employed on a suite of analytical benchmark functions, ranging up to 25 dimensions and encompassing both multimodal and ill-posed topologies, and demonstrates consistent advantages in both convergence speed and solution quality versus classical GAs.
+These results were statistically robust across 50-fold repetitions and in direct comparison against state-of-the-art hybrid evolutionary algorithms, including CMA-ES, DE, L-SHADE, and PSO, in high-dimensional settings. \HYGO has also shown remarkable robustness and efficiency across any topology, since its performance remains competitive across all analytical functions compared with L-SHADE, which excels when its history-based adaptation and linear population reduction align with the function's characteristics, but struggles in highly non-convex scenarios. \HYGO's exploitation component (DSM) imparts clear efficiency gains, particularly when the search landscape exhibits strong non-separability and premature convergence.
+However, the test suite contains inherently smooth optimisation strategies, for a more complete characterisation of \HYGO, comparison with other metaheuristics that excel in non-smooth landscapes.

 For functional learning, \HYGO with LGP-DSM was demonstrated on the stabilisation of the nonlinear, time-dependent Landau oscillator, a canonical control benchmark.
 Here, the hybrid method not only accelerated discovery and refinement of stabilising control laws, but systematically yielded more efficient (sparser, energy-minimising) solutions, outperforming pure LGP in both speed and achievable cost.
 This result highlights the utility of the LGP-DSM hybrid for automated design of interpretable control policies in nonlinear dynamical systems.